Cyclical theory (United States history): Skowronek's presidency types

-The Klingberg foreign-policy cycle
+Klingberg's extroversion-introversion foreign-policy cycle

-Historian Frank J. Klingberg described what he called "the historical alternation of moods in American foreign policy," an alternation between "extroversion", willingness to confront other nations and to expand American influence and territory, and "introversion", unwillingness to do so.
-He examined Presidents' speeches, party platforms, naval expenditures, wars, and annexations, identifying in 1952 seven alternations since 1776.
+Historian Frank J. Klingberg proposed a theory for American foreign policy a cycle of alternating moods and tendencies that is somewhat similar to the Schlesingers' cycles.
+What he described as "the historical alternation of moods in American foreign policy" is an alternation between "extroversion", willingness to confront other nations and to expand American influence and territory, and "introversion", unwillingness to do so.
+He examined presidents' speeches, party platforms, naval expenditures, wars, and annexations, identifying in 1952 seven alternations since 1776.
 He and others have extended this work into more recent years, finding more alternations.